 About 60% of men and 50% percent of women have experienced at least one traumatic event in their lives.
 Of those, 7-8% will go on to be diagnosed with PTSD.
-Thus it is clear that the experience of trauma does not necessarily mean one will develop PTSD but can trauma show up in other ways?
+Thus it is clear that the experience of trauma does not necessarily mean one will develop PTSD.
+However, we want to consider can trauma show up in other ways?

 Anxiety is a hallmark trauma response.

-The DSM V lists it as hypervigilance which can include: difficulty concentrating; feeling constantly “on guard” or like danger is lurking around every corner; heightened startle response; impulsive or self-destructive behavior; irritability or aggressive behavior and/or problems sleeping.
-As you can see anxiety comes in many forms and many of us will not realize the impact of our anxiety until it begins to interfere with the way we experience our lives.
+The DSM V lists it as hypervigilance which can include: difficulty concentrating; feeling constantly “on guard” or like danger is lurking around every corner; heightened startle response; impulsive or self-destructive behavior; irritability or aggression behavior and/or problems sleeping.
+As you can see anxiety comes in many forms.
+Many of us will not realize the impact of our anxiety.
+Usually, this only shows when it begins to interfere with the way we experience our lives.

 It can cause problems in relationships with ourselves and others.
-We may have a hard time trusting others, be described as mean or angry or have difficulty regulating our emotions and responses in threatening situations.
-We may also struggle with trusting ourselves and doubting our perceptions or judgement.
-It can prevent us from fully enjoying life including visiting new or previously familiar places or trying new adventures or experiences for fear of danger.
+We may have a hard time trusting others.
+Or we may be described as mean or angry, or have difficulty regulating our emotions and responses in threatening situations.
+We may also struggle with trusting ourselves and doubting our perceptions or judgment.
+It can prevent us from fully enjoying life including visiting new or previously familiar places.
+Or trying new adventures or experiences for fear of danger.

 How does Anxiety work?

 Anxiety can be helpful and it can be a hindrance.
-It’s helpful when it keeps us alert for work, driving or in dangerous situations but it can become a hindrance when it gets in the way of us living our normal lives.
+It’s helpful when it keeps us alert for work, driving, or in dangerous situations.
+However, it can become a hindrance when it gets in the way of us living our normal lives.

-Fight or Flight: We may become irritable and start an argument with our loved one.
+We may become irritable and start an argument with our loved ones.
 We don’t want to let them down but we also feel powerless, threatened.
 Our heart rates may quicken, hands or underarms may dampen with sweat.
 Our senses may become narrowed.

-Freeze: We may have a panic attack when the image of driving in the rain crosses our minds or we may have no response at all.
+We may have a panic attack when the image of driving in the rain crosses our minds.
+Or, we may have no response at all.
 Our brains may determine that it’s better for us to be emotionally disconnected from the ask.
 We may even change the subject or appear as if we’ve not heard the question.

 These are not the only responses, just some, and not everyone will have the same reactions.
-Some people will outright avoid driving in the rain while others may take small steps to regain their confidence to drive in the rain.
-Still, others may find themselves feeling trapped with their feelings and thoughts about driving in the rain and find that each time they plan to drive on a rainy day, they back out producing a feeling of relief, a reinforcement of the anxiety.
-We are all equipped with different experiences and resources so what affects one person may have little or no bearing another.
+Some people will outright avoid driving in the rain.
+Others may take small steps to regain their confidence to drive in the rain.
+Still, others may find themselves feeling trapped with their feelings and thoughts about driving in the rain.
+They find that each time they plan to drive on a rainy day, they back out.
+This produces a feeling of relief, a reinforcement of the anxiety.
+We are all equipped with different experiences and resources.
+So what affects one person may have little or no bearing on another.

-Instead of our anxiety controlling us, therapy helps us to learn how to manage our anxiety.
-Therapy can help us better understand the ways our responses to anxiety interfere with living a fulfilling life, It can help us develop new ways to cope with and better manage our anxiety symptoms with mindfulness, guided meditation, grounding and breathing strategies to name a few.
-Therapy can help us teach our brains that every situation similar to the initial trauma is not a repeated trauma.
+Instead of our anxiety controlling us, therapy for anxiety and trauma helps us to learn how to manage our anxiety.
+Anxiety treatment and trauma therapy can help us better understand the ways we respond.
+We will understand how anxiety interferes with living a fulfilling life.
+It can help us develop new ways to cope with and better manage our anxiety symptoms.
+This includes mindfulness, guided meditation, grounding, and breathing strategies to name a few.
+Online therapy in Detroit, MI can help us teach our brains that every situation similar to the initial trauma is not a repeated trauma.
 It can also help us develop openness to the inevitable experiences of discomfort and the flexibility to tolerate them.

 There are a variety of therapies that can help you manage your anxiety.
-Our therapists are skilled in Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Mindfulness Based Stress Reduction Strategies, Brainspotting and EMDR.
+Our therapists are skilled in PTSD Treatment, Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Mindfulness-Based Stress Reduction Strategies, Brainspotting, and EMDR.